 Safety First With Anthurium

-All parts of your anthurium can irritate your eyes and skin, so put on safety goggles, gloves, a mask and other safety gear before taking cuttings, pruning or repotting the plant.
+All parts of your anthurium can irritate your eyes and skin, so put on a mask or safety goggles, gloves, and other safety gear before taking cuttings, pruning or repotting the plant.
 Anthurium contains calcium oxalate crystals, which cause severe pain and swelling of the mouth and digestive system if chewed or eaten.
 Keep it out of the reach of children and pets.

-Sterilize all cutting tools by dipping the blades in rubbing alcohol or Lysol.
-Allow the tools to air dry.
-You can also use a rag soaked in the sterilizing solution to wipe the blades between cuts.
+Sterilize all cutting tools by dipping the blades in rubbing alcohol.
+You can also use a rag soaked in the alcohol to wipe the blades between cuts.

 In addition, clean used flowerpots by scrubbing to remove caked-on soil.
 Soak in a bleach solution of one part bleach to nine parts water for at least 10 to 15 minutes to kill any pathogens.
 Rinse and then scrub with dishwashing detergent and hot water before allowing it to air dry.
 If the pot is still stained, consider soaking it in a solution of equal parts vinegar and water and then rewashing it with soap and water.